-$$= \sum{a} \pi(a|s) \sum{s'} p(s', r \mid s, a) \Big[r + \gamma v{\pi}(s') \Big], \text{ for all } s \in \mathcal{S},$$ (3.14)
+$$= \sum{a} \pi(a|s) \sum{s', r} p(s', r|s, a) \Big[ r + \gamma v{\pi}(s') \Big], \text{ for all } s \in \mathbb{S},$$ (3.14)

-Equation (3.14) is the Bellman equation for v{π} .
+Equation (3.14) is the Bellman equation for $v{\pi}$ .
 It expresses a relationship between the value of a state and the values of its successor states.
 Think of looking ahead from a state to its possible successor states, as suggested by the diagram to the right.
 Each open circle represents a state and each solid circle represents a state-action pair.
-Starting from state s, the root node at the top, the agent could take any of some set of actions-three are shown in the diagram-based on its policy π .
+Starting from state s, the root node at the top, the agent could take any of some set of actions three are shown in the diagram-based on its policy $\pi$ .
 From each of these, the environment could respond with one of several next states, s' (two are shown in the figure), along with a reward, r, depending on its dynamics given by the function p.
 The Bellman equation (3.14) averages over all the possibilities, weighting each by its probability of occurring.
 It states that the value of the start state must equal the (discounted) value of the expected next state, plus the reward expected along the way.
+The value function $v{\pi}$ is the unique solution to its Bellman equation.
+We show in subsequent chapters how this Bellman equation forms the basis of a number of ways to compute, approximate, and learn $v{\pi}$ .
+We call diagrams like that above backup diagrams because they diagram relationships that form the basis of the update or backup operations that are at the heart of reinforcement learning methods.
+These operations transfer value information back to a state (or a state-action pair) from its successor states (or state-action pairs).
+We use backup diagrams throughout the book to provide graphical summaries of the algorithms we discuss.
+(Note that, unlike transition graphs, the state nodes of backup diagrams do not necessarily represent distinct states; for example, a state might be its own successor.)

-Backup diagram for v{π}
+Backup diagram for $v{\pi}$